The SharePoint PnP Provisioning Service lets you add samples, templates and solutions to your Office 365 tenant.

 - There are numerous partners that utilize PnP within their solutions for customers.
 Support for these solutions are provided by the Partner.
 When PnP material is used in deployments, we recommend being clear with your customer/deployment owner on the support model

-Please use sp-dev-docs issue list for reporting any issues on the templates or in the actual service.
+Please use sp-provisioning-service issue list for reporting any issues on the templates or in the actual service.
 You can use this location also for any generic SharePoint dev issues.

 Frequently Asked Questions